5 Quick Tips for Marital Self-Care

 A more realistic solution might be to create a space, inside your home, that is designated as a refuge for you and for your partner to spend time together when you can’t get away.
 The most obvious space is your bedroom.
 Clear the clutter and decorate in a way that helps you to relax.
 Reserve this as an adult space free of toys and kid related items.
 If your kids are old enough, put a lock on the door.
 Teach them about privacy and how to be considerate and respectful by knocking before they enter.

 Don’t worry about taking time away from your child(ren) or feel like you need to make time with your partner fit around your child’s schedule.
 Teach your kids that it is important for mom and dad to spend time alone together, even if just in another room.
-They will find comfort and security in knowing that their parents enjoy each other’s company.
+They will find comfort and security in knowing that their parents enjoy each other’s company and it will set a good example for them to follow in their own future relationships.

 Quick Marital Self-Care Tip #2 – Stay Involved in Your Child’s Care: